AdaCore/learn/content/courses/ada-idioms/chapters/type_punning.rst

 Unchecked conversion requires instantiation of the generic function :ada:`Ada.Unchecked_Conversion`, including a context clause for that unit, making it a relatively heavy mechanism.
-This heaviness is intentional, and the with-clause at the top of the client unit makes it noticeable.
+This heaviness is intentional, and the with_clause at the top of the client unit makes it noticeable.
 Although ubiquitous use strongly suggests abuse of the type model, in this case unchecked conversion is necessary.
 Nevertheless, we'd hide its use within the body of some visible unit.